 and the concept of resonance in physical systems.
 The course concludes

-with a discussion of Maxwell's equations and a brief introduction to
+with a discussion of Maxwell's equations and of the plane wave solutions

-The textbook is Physics for Scientists and Engineers, by Wolfson and
+The textbook is Physics for Scientists and Engineers, by Fishbane,

 Course Format and Policies